Haven’t you noticed?

 But 9 years later, his own Board of Directors booted him out from Apple.
 Perhaps you’re wondering, “How in the world can the Founder of a company be fired from his own company?”
 But that was what happened to Steve Jobs.
 Talk about a gigantic Detour!
 Suddenly, all his dreams crashed to oblivion.

 But while Steve was away from Apple, many things happened in his life that prepared him for his comeback.
 Twelve years later, Apple hired Steve Jobs again.
 And he made Apple even bigger and better than ever.
 (Just to give you an idea, when Steve came back in 1987, Apple Stock was worth $4 per share.
 Last week, Apple was $610 per share.)
 Today, Apple, in terms of market capitalization,is the most valuable company in the world.

-About his Detour, Steve Jobs said: “I didn’t see it then, but it turned out that that could have ever happened to me.
+About his Detour, Steve Jobs said: “I didn’t see it then, but it turned out that getting fired from Apple was the best thing that could have ever happened to me.
 The heaviness of being successful was replaced by the lightness of being a beginner again, less sure about everything.
 It freed me to enter one of the most creative periods of my life.